Preparing for a Major Shift in Export Control Policy

 As Matt Axelrod, former Assistant Secretary for Export Enforcement at BIS, explained in a previous Kharon webinar before the rule was announced: “I think it is frustrating to BIS, and certainly to the enforcement side of BIS from a national security perspective, that this doesn't exist, because of how easy it can be for an entity-listed company to set up a different subsidiary, and that’s not caught by the entity list.”

-While the Entity List and MEU List cover around 3,500 named parties, the new BIS Affiliates Rule expands its reach to thousands of additional subsidiaries worldwide – many of which have never appeared on any sanctions or export controls list.
+While the Entity List and MEU List cover around 3,500 named parties, the new BIS Affiliates Rule, when implemented, would expand its reach to thousands of additional subsidiaries worldwide – many of which have never appeared on any sanctions or export controls list.

 Kharon research has long documented how U.S.-origin goods and technology can continue flowing to subsidiaries of listed entities – especially in China’s tech sector – and has also tracked how listed companies often establish new subsidiaries and affiliates to carry on the same business after their parent is flagged.